jonathanmorgan/reddit_collect/README.md

     - For mysql:

         - create mysql database.
+            - at the least, make your database use character set utf8 and collation utf8_unicode_ci
             - To support emoji and crazy characters, in mysql >= 5.5.2, you can try setting encoding to utf8mb4 and collation to utf8mb4\_unicode\_ci instead of utf8 and utf8\_unicode\_ci.
 It didn't work for me, but I converted the database instead of starting with it like that from scratch, so your mileage may vary.
 If you need to do this to an existing database:

                     ALTER DATABASE <database_name> CHARACTER SET = utf8mb4 COLLATE = utf8mb4_unicode_ci;